wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'are diabolical here',
     'speak with the voices of damned souls',
     'will only let faithful pass',
-    'are near the immensely high wall',
-    'were created to torment sinners',
+    'are near the immensely high wall that divides this land', 'were created to torment sinners',
   ];